 What you can do safely

-• Check in-app readings (import/export) at a time when you know you’re generating or using power.
+- Check in-app import/export readings at a time you know generation/usage is changing.

-• If your CT clamps are accessible without opening electrical enclosures, visually confirm they are properly closed and not damaged.
+- If CT clamps are accessible without opening electrical enclosures, visually confirm they are fully closed and not damaged.

-• If anything requires opening the consumer unit or meter cabinet: stop and call the installer.
+- If anything requires opening a consumer unit, meter cabinet, or sealed enclosure: stop and contact your installer.

 5) App not updating, yellow warning triangles, Wi-Fi dropouts